Cloudflare Workers (via Bindings) MCP server

 Stats

-The Cloudflare Workers Bindings MCP Server implements the Model Context Protocol (MCP), providing a way to manage your Cloudflare Workers Platform resources.
-With built-in Cloudflare OAuth, this server allows you to connect remotely and use various tools to interact with Cloudflare resources like KV namespaces, Workers, R2 buckets, D1 databases, and Hyperdrive configurations.
+The Cloudflare Workers Bindings MCP Server is a Model Context Protocol (MCP) server that allows you to manage Cloudflare Workers Platform resources remotely.
+With built-in Cloudflare OAuth authentication, it provides tools to interact with various Cloudflare services like KV Namespaces, Workers, R2 Buckets, D1 Databases, and Hyperdrive configurations.

 Available Tools